Succession Planting Basics

 Radishes: These are easy to pop in between rows of other veggies, but love growing with carrots.
 I also grow between other brassicas.
 The beautiful and tasty Watermelon Radish does best in the fall.

-Greens: Everything from Arugula, Lettuces and Spinach love the fall garden.
-Maturing in anywhere from 40 to 60 days these are good options to direct seed or start in pots after you’ve taken out spent bush beans, brassicas, or even early potatoes.
-Winter Density is a romaine type does great into fall.
+Greens: Everything from arugula, lettuces, and spinach love the fall garden.
+Maturing in anywhere from 40 to 60 days, these are good options to direct seed or start in pots after you’ve taken out spent bush beans, brassicas, or even early potatoes.
+Winter Density is a romaine type that does great into fall.

 Pay Attention to Your Garden